SEO Research - Generating More Keywords & More Content

 The title is another critical section.
 Using the LSI approach to SEO, your title could be:

 "A one-of-a-kind experience by the golden gate bridge"

 The H1 tag is a perfect opportunity to reinforce the title:

 "Enjoy a remarkable dinner close to San Francisco's iconic landmark."

 H2 tags get more variations of the same:

 The body is where you dive into details that provide value to the audience.
-Keywords aren’t as necessary here, the point here is to create something so good people actually stick around to read the entire thing.
+Keywords aren't as necessary here; the point is to create something so good people stick around to read the entire thing.